Atlas Protocol Price Down 4.3% Over Last 7 Days (ATP)

-Atlas Protocol (ATP) traded 6.2% lower against the US dollar during the 1-day period ending at 11:00 AM Eastern on June 26th.
-One Atlas Protocol coin can now be purchased for approximately $0.0001 or 0.00000001 BTC on major exchanges.
-Atlas Protocol has a total market capitalization of $342,491.36 and $88,505.00 worth of Atlas Protocol was traded on exchanges in the last day.
-Over the last seven days, Atlas Protocol has traded 4.3% lower against the US dollar.
+Atlas Protocol (ATP) traded 2.1% higher against the U.S. dollar during the 24-hour period ending at 0:00 AM ET on June 26th.
+Atlas Protocol has a market cap of $344,482.78 and approximately $83,463.00 worth of Atlas Protocol was traded on exchanges in the last 24 hours.
+One Atlas Protocol coin can currently be purchased for about $0.0001 or 0.00000001 BTC on popular exchanges.
+In the last seven days, Atlas Protocol has traded 4.3% lower against the U.S. dollar.

 - Bitsubishi (BITSU) traded down 27% against the dollar and now trades at $56.88 or 0.00268900 BTC.